Sandino, Cuba: Transportation

-There are not many roads in this municipality.
-And even out of this little number, most roads do not have names.
+There are few roads in this municipality, most of them unnamed.
 The locations are identified by the farms they lead towards.
-There are regular buses that frequent the town of Sandino, and straight to several locations as Guane, Isabel Rubio and Pinar del Río.
+There are regular buses that serve the town of Sandino, with direct service to several locations as Guane, Isabel Rubio and Pinar del Río.
 It is not uncommon to see oxcarts, donkey-carts and horse-driven carts.
 Most people have to walk great distances before they can find viable transportation.
 Hitchhiking is very common in these areas.

 In the village of La Fé starts the national road Carretera Central, passing also through Sandino.